-Emile Dirks is a senior research associate at the Citizen Lab.
-His research explores contemporary Chinese politics, state surveillance, and transnational repression.
-He is the author of reports on police-led biometric data collection programs in China and the co-author of a forthcoming book on how the Chinese government governs its diaspora.
-Over his career, Emile has served as a visiting scholar at Yunnan University’s School of Public Administration, a non-resident research associate at the London School of Economics’ former International Drug Policy Unit, and a Futures Fellow with the Mercator Institute for China Studies.
-Emile has written about Chinese politics for outlets like The New York Times, Brookings, The Globe and Mail, and Foreign Policy, and has testified on China’s human rights record before the United States’ Congressional-Executive Commission on China.
+Emile Dirks is a senior research associate at the Citizen Lab, where he explores authoritarian politics, biometric surveillance, and transnational repression.
+He is the author of numerous reports on Chinese police surveillance programs and the co-author of a forthcoming book on how the Chinese government governs its diaspora.
+Over his career, Emile has served as a visiting scholar at Yunnan University, a non-resident research associate at the London School of Economics, and a Futures Fellow with the Mercator Institute for China Studies.
+Emile’s work has appeared in The New York Times, The Globe and Mail, and Foreign Policy, and he has testified before the United States’ Congressional-Executive Commission on China.
+He currently serves on the board of directors of PEN Canada.

 Publications